caballeto/mcc/README.md

 Fixed scaling issues in binary operators.
 Improved error reporting by adding `warning` messages for comparison/assignment between int,long and pointer types.
 Also improved handling of scanner errors, also it still throws errors.

+- fixed scaling issues
+- partially implemented one-dimensional arrays, more tests needed
+- work with primitive types, but not generalize to pointer arrays yet.
+- rewrote parser to represent calls and index operations as expressions
+- simple tests do path